 Terrorism is a threat throughout the world, including in East Africa.
 The terrorist group Al-Shabab operates in the region but has not targeted western interests in Rwanda.
 There are no known international terrorist groups or domestic organized crime groups in Rwanda, and the Government of Rwanda does not support any terrorist organizations.

 Rwanda is the fifth largest contributor of peacekeepers worldwide.

-Gorilla Trekking in Rwanda is done in Volcanoes National Park and is safe and secure with armed military guides accompanying every group for their safety.
+Gorilla Trekking in Rwanda is done in Volcanoes National Park and is safe and secure, with armed rangers and expert guides accompanying every group for their safety.

-Visitors to Rwanda are urged to take personal responsibility for their own security by being vigilant and taking common-sense precautions.
-As much as there are no off-limits areas in Rwanda, you must exercise caution in crowded markets, nightclubs, and any tourist areas.
+Visitors to Rwanda are urged to take personal responsibility for their security by vigilant and taking common-sense precautions.
+As much as there are no off-limits areas in Rwanda, it would be best if you exercise caution in crowded markets, nightclubs, and tourist areas.

 - Keep your valuables locked in your safe in your room or hotel.

 - Leave jewelry and valuable items at home.

 - Always inform a friend or family member of your schedule and plans.

 - Maintain caution in areas frequented by foreigners.